ErykKnesz/family_expenses/README.md

 e) to modify existing expense: click on the date, each date contains a hyperlink to the table that allows for modification of current expense.
 f) all data is saved in expenses.json.
 If you want to clear out existing table from all expenses, just delete the file and start all over again.

-2. Option - API requests, no browser.
+2. Option - API requests, no browser (Postman or other such tool required).
 a) step a) and b) as in the first option.
 c) see point c) in first option, however, you will need to run it in folder "family_expenses_API" not in "family_expenses".
 d) to add expense use request as in the following example (of course, it does not need to be a table...):